stevenlagoy/Presidency-Game/README.md

 For bug reports or feature requests, please open an issue on the GitHub repository, or contact Steven LaGoy at stevenlagoy@gmail.com

+## Authors / Contributors

+Created primarily by:
+- Steven LaGoy

+Other authors/contributors:

 ---

 *Race for the Presidency is a work of fiction.
 Any resemblance to real persons or events is for simulation purposes only and is not intended to reflect the real actions or views of any persons involved.*